clanderson87/codetests/challenge1/README.md

          ░░░░░░░░░░░░░░░░░░░░░

   TECH REQUIREMENTS
-        Can be written in C, C#, C++, Java, JavaScript or other common languages  Handle all edge-cases and exceptions
+  * Can be written in C, C#, C++, Java, JavaScript or other common languages
+  * Handle all edge-cases and exceptions

   UI REQUIREMENTS
-        One TextBox (Input)
+  * One TextBox (Input)
-        One Button
+  * One Button
-        One TextBox (Output)
+  * One TextBox (Output)

 ##Design Thoughts:

 So after trying to do this in c# .NET core in the Mac environment, I've converted to javascript.
 I wanted to write this in C#/ .NET because I think the console envrionment is perfect for this.
 After research, my action plan was

--Prompt user for text input
+* Prompt user for text input
--Console.ReadLine() the input as string
+* Console.ReadLine() the input as string
--Convert string to a Bitmap image
+* Convert string to a Bitmap image
--Using a StringBuilder, I'd Loop over each pixel and .Append() an ░ or █ depending if the pixel was dark or not -Console.WriteLine() those created strings.
+* Using a StringBuilder, I'd Loop over each pixel and .Append() an ░ or █ depending if the pixel was dark or not
+* Console.WriteLine() those created strings.

 Now I think there may be some flaws in that plan, but I really didn't get to test it out.
 .NET core for Mac doesn't make use of the System.Drawing namespace due to some concerns about cross-platform performance,